-Last year, I posted my journey into making homemade vanilla yogurt.
-It was a journey I embarked on out of a desire to eliminate processed yogurt from our diets without paying the hefty sticker price that comes with organic yogurt.
+When I first started making homemade vanilla yogurt it was because I wanted to eliminate processed yogurt from our diets without paying the hefty sticker price that comes with organic yogurt.

-To be honest I was never quite happy about having to add powdered milk as a thickening agent.
+To be honest I was never quite happy with my original recipe.
+I didn’t like having to add powdered milk as a thickening agent.
 As a yogurt hater, I never quite liked the flavor either.
 I was eating small bits trying to acquire a taste and it was working, but when I began using raw milk, the flavor difference was remarkable and it is so good!!
-Especially mixed with a few peaches that I canned in very light syrup.
+Especially mixed with home canned peach chutney.
 Oh dear me is it ever amazing!!

 But the best part is that while trying to experiment with making yogurt without heating the milk to high temperatures – which you can’t do since the raw milk bacteria wage war with the yogurt culture and win every time- I discovered how to eliminate the powdered milk and yet maintain a wonderfully thick and creamy texture.

 Speaking of making raw milk yogurt, I know a lot of folks strive for that in yogurt making, trying to use low heat (100 degrees or less) so they don’t kill the beneficial bacteria in raw milk.
 I don’t.
 It is a runnier yogurt which we don’t care for and doesn’t always turn out.
 Here’s how I see it, when I want the cultures in the raw milk for my gut, I’ll drink a glass.
 When I want yogurt cultures for my gut, I’ll eat a cup of yogurt.
 When I make a batch of yogurt, I want it to turn out reliably consistent and that doesn’t happen with raw milk.

 Homemade Vanilla Yogurt

 - 2 Tablespoons vanilla

 - 1 single serving cup of all-natural vanilla yogurt